-The Sengoku Period (戦国時代) was also known as the Warring States period and lasted from 1467, the beginning of the Ōnin War (応仁の乱 Ōnin no Ran), until 1568, when Oda Nobunaga entered Kyōto to assert national hegemony.
+The Sengoku Period (戦国時代) lasted from 1467, the beginning of the Ōnin War (応仁の乱 Ōnin no Ran), until 1568, the year Oda Nobunaga entered Kyōto to assert national hegemony.

 Some historians date it from 1490, when Hosokawa Katsumoto (細川 勝元, 1430-1473), the kanrei (管領, shogunal deputy), took over the actual power of the Muromachi shogunate, others from 1491, when Hōjō Sōun (北条 早雲, 1432-1519) conquered Izu Province (modern-day Shizuoka Prefecture) and began to rise to control over the Kantō region.
 Although the Sengoku Period is often described as a transitional period between medieval and premodern ages, most historians regard it as the final stage of Japan’s middle ages.

 As a result of weakening shogunal leadership, local shugodai (守護代, deputy military governors) and kokujin (国人, local military proprietors) established military and political control over provinces that had previously been ruled by the great shugo (守護, military governor) houses.
 The imperial court, the Ashikaga shōgun, the shugo based in Kyōto, and temples found themselves powerless against this new group of local rulers, called Sengoku daimyō.
 These regional warlords waged constant war to defend or enlarge their domains.
 Only in the 1560s did Oda Nobunaga succeed in defeating his competitors and emerged as a potential national unifier of Japan.